satish0036/Line_Graph/README.md

 ## To run this project locally on your computer, follow these steps:
 1. Make sure you have Node.js and npm (Node Package Manager) installed.
-2. Clone this repository to your local machine using the following command: git clone https://github.com/satish0036/Line_Graph.git
+2. Clone this repository to your local machine using the following command : git clone https://github.com/satish0036/Line_Graph.git
-3. Navigate to the project directory: cd your-repository
+3. Navigate to the project directory : cd your-repository
-4. Install the project dependencies: npm install
+4. Install the project dependencies :
+    npm install
-5. To start the development server and run the project npm start
+5. To start the development server and run the project : npm start

 ## How it Works